Quantuary/Premium-Refund/README.md

 Example to post a request via python is in `request.py`.

 ### Definition of Parameters:
-1. `premium`      - The original GWP/Premmium charged to the policyholders/customers.
+1. `premium`      - The original GWP/Premium charged to the policyholders/customers.
 2. `issue_date`   - The date when the policy is underwritten.
 3. `start_date`   - The initial start date of the trip/journey.
-4. `end_date`     - The expiry date of the policy or when the policy become ineffective.
+4. `end_date`     - The expiry date of the policy or when the policy becomes ineffective.
-5. `request_date` - The date in which refund begain to take effect from.
+5. `request_date` - The date in which refund begins to take effect.
 6. `prd_grp_fin`  - Segmentation information provided by B.I.
 7. `policy_id`    - The identifying id for the request policy.
 (This is for logging and debugging purpose)